 2. Term Life Insurance Can Pay Other Debts

-Another benefit of term life insurance is that it can cover your existing debts.
+Another benefit of Guaranteed Level Term Life Insurance is that it can cover your existing debts.

 Debts That Indicate You Need Life Insurance Coverage: